Cyprus business substance requirements:

 Investment in associated companies in the form of interest-bearing debt.
 The transaction should be structured in accordance with the economic and commercial reality of parties dealing at arm’s length.

-When setting up a Cyprus International Company, it is extremely important not just to demonstrate the initial reasons for forming it but also to continuously demonstrating Cyprus economic substance throughout the Cyprus Company’s lifetime.
-For example, if one of the reasons for forming a Cyprus Company is to improve cost control and enhance risk management, at all times should provide evidence and demonstrate the new controls and methods of improving cost control.
-Additionally at all times there should be a review of documents such as articles of association, financial statements, board resolutions, expense information, functions and risks associated to the Cyprus company, loan agreements, license agreements, patent/copyright registration certificates, and agency/proxy agreements etc.
+If to set up a Cyprus Company, it is extremely important not just to demonstrate the initial reasons for forming it but also to continuously demonstrating Cyprus’ economic substance throughout the Cyprus Company’s lifetime.
+For example, if one of the reasons to set up a Cyprus Company is to improve cost control and enhance risk management, at all times should provide evidence and demonstrate the new controls and methods of improving cost control.
+Additionally, at all times, there should be a review of documents such as articles of association, financial statements, board resolutions, expense information, functions and risks associated with the Cyprus registered company, loan agreements, license agreements, patent/copyright registration certificates, and agency/proxy agreements, etc.

 There are certain cases where even they are largely tax-motivated, the treatment of taxation might not be altered by a tax authority.
 For example the choice between capitalizing a business enterprise with debt or equity, or a person’s choice between utilizing a foreign corporation or a domestic corporation to make a foreign investment, the choice to enter a transaction or series of transactions that constitute a tax-free corporate reorganization and even the choice to use a related-party entity in an arm’s length transaction.

 Avoid setting-up a structure in which directors of the Cyprus registered Company or a foreign company are coincidentally the same directors of the source company.
 In this case, almost all jurisdictions tax authorities will easily consider that in reality all decisions are taken in the source country and not in the foreign company, resulting in a lack of economic substance.
 Therefore it should be seen clearly that the company is, in reality, operating in itself and not under the supervision or control of the company of the source country.